Transformer

 Multi-head Attention

 The system was found to be more expressive if you run multiple heads of attention in parallel, with each head ending up representing different kinds of information (syntactic, semantic, long range).
-All tokens are processed by each head, but the embedding dimension is divided across the heads., and they are then concatenated back up to the full size. n is in the range of 64 - 128.
+All tokens are processed by each head, but the embedding dimension is divided across the heads, and they are then concatenated back up to the full size.
+In massive, state-of-the-art models, the number of heads (n) is typically 64 to 128, though smaller models often use 8 to 32.
+Coincidentally, the dimension of each individual head is also usually 64 or 128, as these sizes are highly optimized for GPU matrix operations.

 Residual Connections